fmquaglia/code_happening_2012/ABOUT.md

 This is a visual and textual random generator based on a Twitter scrapper, made as a desperate attempt to be part of the Code Happening 2012 organized by scvsoft

+Voices on the internet (particularly Twitter) are brittle like dry hay leaves.
+The fear or the faith (which are the opposite ends of the same thing) set on fire such voices.
+Which I see is a colossal poem of fire.

 ## About the author